-Generally, the following rules apply to a foreign corporation's payments of estimated
+Generally, the following rules apply to a foreign corporation's payments of estimated tax.

 - The corporation must make installment payments of estimated tax if it expects its total tax for the year (less applicable credits) to be \$500 or more. - The installments are due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
-If any date falls on a Saturday Sunday, or legal holiday, the installment is due on the next regular business day. - Use Form 1120-W, Estimated Tax for Corporations, as a worksheet to compute estimated tax. - If the foreign corporation maintains an office or place of business in the United States and does not use EFTPS, use the deposit coupons (Forms 8109) to make deposits of estimated tax. - If the corporation overpaid estimated tax, it may be able to get a quick refund by filing Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax.
+If any date falls on a Saturday, Sunday, or legal holiday, the installment is due on the next regular business day. - Use Form 1120-W, Estimated Tax for Corporations, as a worksheet to compute estimated tax. - If the foreign corporation maintains an office or place of business in the United States and does not use EFTPS, use the deposit coupons (Forms 8109) to make deposits of estimated tax. - If the foreign corporation does not maintain an office or place of business in the United States, it must pay the estimated tax due directly to the IRS - If the corporation overpaid estimated tax, it may be able to get a quick refund by filing Form 4466, Corporation Application for Quick Refund of Overpayment of Estimated Tax.

 See the instructions for lines 5b and 5c.

 Estimated tax penalty.
 A corporation that does not make estimated tax payments when due may be subject to an underpayment penalty for the period of underpayment.
 Generally, a corporation is subject to the penalty if its tax liability is \$500 or more and it did not timely pay the smaller of:

-- Its tax liability for 2005 or - Its prior year's tax.
+- Its tax liability for 2006 or - Its prior year's tax.